Qualytics/userguide/docs/notifications/what-is-a-notification.md

 # What is a Notification?

-* `Notifications` allow users to send alerts / notifications through a myriad of supported systems.
-Notifications can drive downstream workflows as well as alerts, and are utilized via `Tags`.
+* `Notifications` supports delivering messages in response to a specified event using any number of supported integrations.
+Notifications can drive downstream workflows as well as alert users in realtime to data quality concerns.

 ---